 In recent times countries across the Middle East have been spending unprecedented amounts on their infrastructure particularly in connection with power, water, health and transportation.
-We are regularly instructed in large and high-profile disputes concerning such projects.
-Recently our members have been instructed in matters about the following:
+Members are regularly instructed in large and high-profile disputes concerning such projects.
+Recently members have been instructed in matters about the following:

 - Gasfields to port rail link